innate2adaptive/Decombinator-Tools/README.md

 ---
 <h1 id="test-data-generator">Log Summary</h1>

-This script will generate a summary csv file of all the data stored in the `Logs` folder within the Decombinator repository.
+This script will generate a summary `.csv` file of all the data stored in the `Logs` folder within the Decombinator repository.
 This script is should be run in **Python 3**.

 How to run:
 ```
 python LogSummary.py -l /path/to/LogsFolder/ -o /path/to/outfile.csv
 ```
-The output csv file contains the following fields:
+The output `.csv` file contains the following fields:
 `sample` `NumberReadsInput` `NumberReadsDecombined` `PercentReadsDecombined` `UniqueDCRsPassingFilters` `TotalDCRsPassingFilters` `PercentDCRPassingFilters(withbarcode)` `UniqueDCRsPostCollapsing` `TotalDCRsPostCollapsing` `PercentUniqueDCRsKept` `PercentTotalDCRsKept` `AverageInputTCRAbundance` `AverageOutputTCRAbundance` `AverageRNAduplication`

 The order of the output summary will contain samples containing 'alpha' in their name, followed by those containing 'beta', followed by any additional samples that contain neither, all sorted alphabetically.